Sean McDonough: Early career

-Boston Red Sox
+Boston Red Sox and Boston Bruins

 Four years after graduating from Syracuse, he began broadcasting Boston Red Sox games on WSBK-TV (Channel 38) in Boston with former Red Sox catcher Bob Montgomery and later former Red Sox second baseman Jerry Remy.
+While not calling Red Sox games, he also hosted select Boston Bruins games on WSBK-TV with the most notable game being the last game at the old Boston Garden (a pre-season game against their rival Montreal in 1995).

 McDonough continued announcing broadcast Red Sox games through the 2004 season, moving over the years to various local stations, including WFXT (Channel 25), WABU (Channel 68), and WLVI (Channel 56).
 In 1996, he was teamed with Jerry Remy.
 He worked with Remy for nine seasons, ultimately only Friday night games, before being replaced in 2005 by NESN announcer Don Orsillo.
 McDonough attributed his firing to his salary and disputed talk that his "candor" was to blame.

 He turned down an offer to become the New York Mets play-by-play man on television in 2005 before the Red Sox notified him that they would not pick up his option for 2005.

 In 2019, McDonough returned to Red Sox broadcasts as a part-time play-by-play announcer on the team's radio network, announcing 30-32 games that season and becoming a permanent part-time announcer alongside Joe Castiglione, Will Flemming, and Lou Merloni in 2020.